LISA Hosokawa

 Born in a town halfway between a US military base and Hiroshima, Lisa Hosokawa is an award-winning writer of stories about belonging and resistance in hostile worlds.

-Although she leaves deathly serious fingerprints on her short stories and interactive fiction, she's fond too of buckling swash and cooking up whimsy for games like Bare-Bones Apothecary.
+She leaves deathly serious fingerprints on her short stories and interactive fiction as well as AAA games like Last Sentinel.
+But she's fond too of buckling swash and cooking up whimsy for Bare-Bones Apothecary and other indie gems.

-She’s also trimmed and heightened dialogue for the English localizations of adorable indies and AAA mobile games since 2022.
+She’s also trimmed and heightened dialogue for the English localizations of indie and AAA mobile games since 2022.
 Before that, she collaborated with multicultural, remote teams as a professional writer, editor, and translator in the print and digital publishing world for 10 years.

 She’s an alum of the IGDA Foundation’s Virtual Exchange, Susan O’Connor’s the Narrative Department, and Writing for Video Games by UBCx, as well as a former artist-in-residence at Socially Distant Art and the Weymouth Center for the Arts and Humanities.